Windows Post Exploitation w/ Kyle Avery

 Includes: Six months of complimentary access to the BHIS Antisyphon Cyber Range, certificate of participation

 Windows Post Exploitation focuses on four major components of any adversary simulation or red team exercise: enumeration, persistence, privilege escalation, and lateral movement.
 Each of these steps will be covered in detail with hands-on labs in a custom Active Directory environment.
-Students will learn several modern techniques to operate in a way that minimizes opportunities for detection.
+In addition, students will learn several modern techniques to minimize opportunities for detection.

 This course goes beyond teaching popular tactics, techniques, and procedures.
-Students will learn how to covertly gather and leverage information about a target environment to achieve their objectives efficiently.
+Instead, students will learn how to covertly gather and leverage information about a target environment to achieve their objectives efficiently.